Mani4D46/Mani4D46/README.md

 ![Banner](./assets/banner.png)
 * I am 13
-* I use arch btw (as my main computer)
+* I use Arch btw (as my main computer)
-* I am highly interested in programing 💻
+* I am highly interested in programming 💻
-* I've been doing programming for at least 5 years starting with vba and vb6 📊
+* I've been doing programming for at least 5 years starting with VBA and vb6 📊
-* I mainly use python programing launguage 🐍
+* I mainly use Python programming language 🐍
-* I worked using many more programing/coding launguage e. g. html, css, js, nim, C, ruby
+* I worked using many more programming/coding languages e.g.: HTML, CSS, JS, Nim, C, Ruby
-## 👀 I’m interested in ..
+## 👀 I’m interested in ...
-* The linux terminal (Cli, TUI and more)
+* The Linux terminal (Cli, TUI and more)
 * OSes
 * File Systems
 * Reverse engineering
 * Microcontrollers
 * History of computers
-## 📫 You can send me a email at 4Da6Ei.46@gmail.com
+## 📫 You can send me an email at 4Da6Ei.46@gmail.com